mhdemo/work_sample_1/README.md

 Analysis Goals
 --------------

 Parking citations are never fun, but analyzing them could be.
-In this exploratory analysis I will examine the data to determine what types of citations are recorded the most, and if there are any discernable patterns over different timeframes.
+In this exploratory analysis I will examine the data to determine what types of citations are recorded the most, and if there are any discernible patterns over different time frames.
 I will refer to both parking citations and traffic summons as citations for the remainder of the analysis.
 It is important to note that since this data was only collected on vehicles that received citations I have no means of accurately predicting the probability of future outcomes.

 This project will also include a Shiny application that will allow users to filter and segment the data without having to interact with the underlying code.
 Feel free to play with the application first and return to this document to see my process of cleaning and analyzing the data.
 [Shiny Application](https://mhdemo7.shinyapps.io/Citation_Analysis_Shiny/)

-Lets dig in :)
+Let's dig in :)

 Data Sources
 ------------